 In recent times there has been a rise in popularity for Big-Stitch Quilting also known as Pick Stitching or Perle Quilting.
 This technique results in relatively big, showy stitches that add a different texture and color to a quilt.
 Most often perle cotton thread in size 8 is used, or a few strands of embroidery floss.
 These threads are thicker than standard quilting cotton and therefore require a needle with a bigger eye.

 Embroidery or Crewel needles are best to use for these threads as they have large eyes and sharp points.
-The size of the thread or floss you are using will determine will size needle is best.
 The aim is to pick a needle in which the thread will fit comfortably through the eye of the needle and the point has a thickness that won't bend in the layers of your quilt.
 For Perle 8 cotton I recommend a size 8 or 9 Embroidery needle.

 The best needle is the needle that works best for you and your project.